MehulGoel1/Document-Clustering/README.md

 # document_clustering
-IMDB Document Clustering and Topic Modeling with K-means, LDA
+IMDB movies' plots clustering and topic modeling using K-means and LDA techniques.